Axon Enterprise: History

-Shift towards bodycams
+Pivot to bodycams and law enforcement technology

-In 2005, TASER International began to offer an accessory for its taser products, TASER Cam, which adds a grip-mounted camera that is activated after the safety is disengaged, to its battery pack.
+In 2005, TASER International began to offer an accessory for its taser products, TASER Cam, which added a grip-mounted camera that activated automatically when the safety was disengaged.
 By October 2010, at least 45,000 TASER Cams had been sold.

-In 2008, the company unveiled its first body camera, the Axon Pro.
+In 2008, the company unveiled its first body-worn camera, the Axon Pro.
 It was designed to be head-mounted, and upload footage for online storage on a web-based service known as Evidence.com.
 TASER's CEO Rick Smith explained that the products were designed to "help provide revolutionary digital evidence collection, storage and retrieval for law enforcement".
 The company piloted Axon Pro in various small cities and towns.
 In 2009, after prosecutor Daniel Shue exonerated Fort Smith police officer Brandon Davis based on footage from an Axon Pro camera, both Davis and Shue began to provide testimonials for the product in its marketing.

-Especially in the wake of the Michael Brown shooting, the company's body camera business saw significant growth.
+Especially in the wake of the Michael Brown shooting, the company's body-worn camera business saw significant growth.
 Smith argued that the company was "not just about weapons, but about providing transparency and solving related data problems."
 In April 2013, the Rialto Police Department released the results of a 12-month study on the impact of on-officer video using Axon Flex cameras.
 The study found an 88% drop in complaints filed against officers and nearly a 60% reduction in officer use-of-force incidents.